 In fact, your ad would look something like this:

 Most agencies that offer free Facebook ads audits just talk about theory and tactics.
-They don’t offer concrete ideas that a business can use immediately.
+They don't offer concrete ideas that a business can use immediately.
+They "should" all over their potential clients, telling them what they should do, and never show why this will be effective or how it will affect the real estate agent's bottom line.

-You’re going to use the data in your potential clients’ Facebook ad accounts to come up with real, actionable strategies that you can recommend to them, to improve their current advertising campaigns.
+Instead of wasting a potential client's time blabbering about nonsense, you’re going to use the data in your potential clients’ Facebook ad accounts to come up with real, actionable strategies that you can recommend to them, to improve their current advertising campaigns.
 For more information on how to do this, check out this post.

 You’ll get all this information when you connect your prospective client’s Facebook ads account to your FunnelDash account.
 You’ll look at the Facebook Audience Audit Dashboard to see how your clients’ current campaigns are working, so you can make recommendations on improving those campaigns.
 For more on how to use this dashboard, read this post.